Implicit score-driven filters for time-varying parameter models: Empirical illustrations

 where $H = P^{-1}>0$ is a scalar learning-rate parameter and $\nabla(y_t | \beta_{t|t-1}, x_t):=x_t( y_t - \beta_{t|t-1}\,x_t)/\sigma^2 $ is the explicit score (i.e., evaluated at $\beta_{t|t-1}$).
 For the prediction step, we use the linear first-order specification~\eqref{GASPred}.
 Equation~\eqref{Eq_Beta} illustrates Proposition~\ref{Lm_Shrinkage} for linear regression: its right-hand side includes the shrinkage factor $\sigma^2/(\sigma^2 + H x_t^2)\in(0,1]$, which is absent (i.e., equal to one) in the ESD update.
 In the ISD update, larger values of $x_t^2$ induce greater shrinkage.
 Indeed, the specific functional forms of the explicit score $\nabla(y_t | \beta_{t|t-1}, x_t)$ and the shrinkage factor as a function of $x_t$ imply that $\beta_{t|t}\to 0$ as $|x_t|\to \infty$.

-In fact, the ISD update \eqref{Eq_Beta} is bounded both in $x_t^2$ and the learning rate $H>0$.
+In fact, the ISD update \eqref{Eq_Beta} is bounded in both $x_t^2$ and the learning rate $H>0$.
 The latter follows from $H$ appearing both in the shrinkage factor and in front of the score.
-This boundedness in $H$ is not limited to the present regression example: ISD filters are robust under a wide range of learning rates, whereas ESD filters require more careful finetuning.
-In stochactic-gradient methods, similar arguments arise when comparing the least-mean-square (LMS) filter to its normalized version (NLMS; see~\citealp{nagumo1967learning} and~\citealp{diniz1997adaptive}).
+This boundedness in $H$ is not limited to the present regression example: ISD filters are robust under a wide range of learning rates, whereas ESD filters require more careful fine-tuning.
+In stochastic-gradient methods, similar arguments arise when comparing the least-mean-square (LMS) filter to its normalized version (NLMS; see~\citealp{nagumo1967learning} and~\citealp{diniz1997adaptive}).

 We apply the ISD filter to the dynamic regression model~\eqref{Eq_CAPM} with daily excess returns of Microsoft (MSFT) from 14 March 1986 to 29 April 2022, obtained from Yahoo Finance.\footnote{\url{https://finance.yahoo.com/quote/MSFT/history?p=MSFT}} For the market return and risk-free rate, we use the series from Kenneth French's database.\footnote{\url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data\_library.html}} Figure~\ref{Fig_Beta}(a) shows the evolution of $\beta_{t|t-1}$ for the ISD and ESD filters.
 In Figure~\ref{Fig_Beta}(b), we plot the slope adjustments $\beta_{t|t}-\beta_{t|t-1}$ as a function of $x_t$ for a fixed $y_t = 0$ and two predictions ($\beta_{t|t-1} = 1$ and $\beta_{t|t-1} = -0.5$); we refer to these as ``impact curves.''